-The South Atlantic Council requests adequate funding for the fishery independent monitoring program as described in the report of the joint SAFMC-SEFSC Fishery Independent Monitoring Program Workshop.
-The Council also requests restoration of MARMAP funding to a minimum of \$850,000 annually.
+The South Atlantic Council requests increased funding for fisheries independent monitoring in the South Atlantic.
+This includes restoration of MARMAP funding to a minimum of \$850,000 annually and sufficient funding of the SEFIS program to ensure video monitoring data are available by June 1 of the year following collection.